turnage/miknet/readme.md

 ===============================================================================

 miknet is in the process of reconstruction.
-For the old, complete version, see the branch "master", or the release "mercury".
+For the old, complete version, see the branch "mercury", or the release "mercury".